kaushalrijal/Lipi/README.md

 ---

-# Custom Compiler Documentation
+# LIPI
+LIPI is known as a custom compiler.The word LIPI is come from the LIPI Patra i.e. Script in english.

 ## Overview

-This document provides an overview of the grammar used in the custom compiler.
+This document provides an overview of the grammar used in the LIPI.
 The grammar is designed to define the structure and syntax of a programming language that is being developed.

 ## Grammar Structure